omei-Lab/UrbanSound8k-with-ML/final_report.md

 |   3   |     Dog bark     |   8   |     Siren     |
 |   4   |     Drilling     |   9   |  Street music |

 The distribution of classes is shown below.
 Most classes contain around 1,000 samples.
-However, there is a noticeable imbalance in the `car_horn` and `gun_shot` classes, which each contain only about 400 samples.
+However, there is a noticeable imbalance in the `car_horn` and `gun_shot` classes, which contain 429 and 374 samples, respectively.
 Also, the dataset is already splitted into **10 folds** for performing cross validation.

 ![alt text](images/class_dist.png)